-Just now, despite the very April like weather, the roses are coming out.
+Despite the very March-like weather, the roses are coming out.
 This years incredibly wet spring has produced hundreds of buds and billions of rampant aphids (a few seen here on pictured rose).

-Our friend Claire used to live in a house with a rambling garden a few kilometres away from the hothouse.
-She planted roses: one for each of her four children; when she left the house and changed country for city life, she gave us cuttings of the roses.
-They struggled a little the first couple of years with the parched nature of our garden, but are now well established, full of delicate colour, pale pink, yellow, peach and cream.
+Our friend Claire used to live in a house with a rambling garden a few kilometres away from our place.
+She planted roses: one for each of her four children; when she left the house and exchanged country for city life, she gave us cuttings of the roses.
+They struggled a little the first couple of years with the parched nature of our garden, but are now well established - full of delicate colour, pale pink, yellow, peach and cream.

 I'll give you cuttings, Claire when you get that house with a garden.